ModelEarth/community/info/data/README.md

 After aggregating the data, you can delete the county_level folder inside data\data_raw\BEA_Industry_Factors.

 The last block of this notebook contains the code for generating the state-wide data.
-Getting the state-wide totals directly from the Census API results in numbers different from the sum of each state’s county totals.
-When 1-2 entities operate in a county to protect privacy.
+When only 1 or 2 of an industry reside in a county, numbers are omitted by the US Census to protect privacy.
+As a result, the state-wide totals from the Census API are larger than the sum of each state’s county totals.
 [Additional info](https://github.com/modelearth/community/issues/9)